Introduction

 Unit testing is a crucial aspect of software development that ensures the functionality of individual components within a system.

-This module introduces how to generate unit tests with GitHub Copilot and GitHub Copilot Chat in Visual Studio Code.
-The module focuses on using the Chat view, inline chat, and code completions to create unit tests for the xUnit testing framework.
-Visual Studio Code and the C# Dev Kit extension are used to create a unit test project and manage unit tests.
+This module introduces how to generate unit tests with GitHub Copilot in Visual Studio Code.
+The module focuses on using the Chat view in Agent mode—with Ask and Plan modes available for analysis and planning—and ghost text suggestions to create and maintain unit tests for the xUnit testing framework.
+Visual Studio Code and the C# Dev Kit extension provide the environment that hosts your test project and runs the tests.

 Imagine you're a software developer working on a large codebase.
 Your team is tasked with ensuring code reliability.
 You determine that unit tests are needed for most of the codebase.
 However, creating unit tests manually can be time-consuming and error-prone.
 You need a tool that helps you develop unit tests quickly and accurately.
 The tool should also help identify edge cases and boundary conditions.
 You hear that GitHub Copilot can accelerate the development of unit tests and help to identify edge cases.
 You're looking forward to developing unit tests more quickly and accurately using GitHub Copilot.